ubccr/coldfront/coldfront/plugins/iquota/README.md

 ColdFront plugin providing iquota reporting for ColdFront.
-[iquota](https://github.com/ubccr/iquota) is a command line tool and associated server application for reporting quotas from Isilon nfs mounts using the OneFS API.
-User and group quotas are displayed on the ColdFront portal home page.
+[iquota](https://github.com/ubccr/iquota) is a command line tool and associated server application for reporting quotas from nfs mounts.

 ## Design

-This app uses the iquota API to report user and group quotas.
+This app uses the iquota API to report quotas.
 Kerberos is used to authenticate to the API and a valid keytab file is required.

 ## Requirements